Skip to main content

 Major Investments in Historically Black Medical Schools

-In August 2024, Bloomberg Philanthropies announced a new $600 million gift to bolster the endowments and support the financial sustainability of the nation’s four historically Black medical schools: Charles R. Drew University of Medicine & Science, Howard University College of Medicine, Meharry Medical College, and Morehouse School of Medicine.
-An additional $5 million was given in seed funding to support the creation of the Xavier Ochsner College of Medicine, a new medical school in New Orleans founded by Xavier University of Louisiana, a historically Black university with a strong track record of sending graduates into the medical field, and Ochsner Health.
-This gift builds upon Bloomberg Philanthropies’ Greenwood Initiative 2020 gift of $100 million to the schools, which reduced the burden of debt for nearly 1,000 future Black doctors.
+In August 2024, Bloomberg Philanthropies announced a new $600 million gift to bolster the endowments and support the financial sustainability of the nation’s four Historically Black Medical Schools: Charles R. Drew University of Medicine & Science, Howard University College of Medicine, Meharry Medical College, and Morehouse School of Medicine.
+An additional $5 million in seed funding was announced to support the creation of the Xavier Ochsner College of Medicine, a new medical school in New Orleans founded by Xavier University of Louisiana, a Historically Black University with a strong track record of sending graduates into the medical field, and Ochsner Health.
+This gift builds upon Bloomberg Philanthropies’ Greenwood Initiative’s 2020 gift of $100 million to Historically Black Colleges and Universities (HBCUs), which reduced the burden of debt for nearly 1,000 future doctors.

 Read more